rootcanopy/Awesome-Reads/README.md

 ## **User Stories**

-> As a user I wanted to be able to save the books I wanted to read in the future.
+> As a user I want to be able to save the books I wanted to read in the future.
 >
-> As a user I wanted to be able to like books that I'm interest in.
+> As a user I want to be able to like books that I'm interest in.
 >
-> As a user I wanted to be able to make a list of books I've already read.
+> As a user I want to be able to make a list of books I've already read.
 >
-> As a user I wanted to be able to make a profile.
+> As a user I want to be able to make a profile.
 >
-> As a user I wanted to be able to view all books available on the open market.
+> As a user I want to be able to view all books available on the open market.
 >
-> As a user I wanted to be able to save a link to the book, I'm interested in reading
+> As a user I want to be able to save a link to the book, I'm interested in reading